Near-threshold $\pi^-$ photoproduction on the deuteron

-The capture probability of photoproduced \PiM was estimated from a \geant\ simulation, where \PiM were simulated inside the LD$_2$ target.
+The capture probability of photoproduced \PiM $P_{\rm c}$ was estimated from a \geant\ simulation, where \PiM were simulated inside the LD$_2$ target.
 The X-Y coordinates of the vertices were sampled from a simulated intensity distribution of the photon beam determined by the geometry of the beam line, and the Z-coordinates (along the beam axis) were distributed uniformly over the length of the target.
-In sampling the momenta of the \PiM, the Fermi momentum of the bound neutron in the deuteron~\cite{LACOMBE1981139}, the energy of the incident photon and the $\cos\theta_{\rm cm}$ distribution of the pions in the elementary photoproduction reaction~\cite{website:SAID} were taken into account.
+In sampling the momenta of the \PiM, the Fermi momentum of the bound neutron in the deuteron~\cite{LACOMBE1981139}, the energy of the incident photon and the angular distribution of the pions in the elementary photoproduction reaction~\cite{website:SAID} were taken into account.
 The dominant systematic uncertainty of ${\lesssim}$3.1\% originated from the ${\pm}0.4$~MeV uncertainty in the tagged-photon energies.
-Uncertainty due to the simulation of the beam profile was estimated to be ${\lesssim}1.6$\% by changing the beam radius by $\pm10$\% in the simulation and recording the effect on $P_{\rm c}$.
-The radius of the actual beam spot $r_{\rm beam}\sim20$~mm (estimated both from simulation and a photograph of the beam at the target location) was substantially smaller than the radius of the Kapton vessel $r_{\rm vessel}=34$~mm.
+The effect of uncertainty in the beam profile was estimated to be ${\lesssim}1.6$\% by changing the beam radius by $\pm10$\% in the simulation and recording the effect on $P_{\rm c}$.
+The simulated radius of the photon beam spot at the target center, $r_{\rm beam}\sim20$~mm, was in good agreement with a beam photograph at that location and was substantially smaller than the $r_{\rm vessel}=34$~mm radius of the Kapton vessel.
 Additionally, the \PiM escape from the target occurred predominantly from the downstream endcap, which explains the relatively weak dependence on the radius of the beam.
 Figure~\ref{fig:capture} depicts the dependence of $P_{\rm c}$ on the incident photon energy $E_\gamma$ with systematic uncertainties.